 Mary is heading up I-95 to go home to New Jersey after a week in Florida with her 4 friends.
 She just bought a new mini-van and is excited to travel up to New Jersey with a few friends who can take advantage of the spacious vehicle.
 Even though the vehicle is larger than average and contains her 4 girlfriends, Mary does not think that should stop her from having some fun behind the wheel.
 And by fun, Mary means going fast.

-She swerves without looking into the middle lane of traffic in an attempt to avoid rear ending the vehicle.
+She swerves without looking into the middle lane of traffic in an attempt to avoid rear-ending the vehicle.
 As she switches lanes, she collides with another vehicle, causing both to spin across 3 lanes of traffic.
-Mary leaves the accident unscathed, but the vehicle she hit was sent head on into a concrete wall.
-Both occupants suffer severe neck injuries and facial lacerations.
+Mary leaves the accident unscathed, but the vehicle she hit was sent head-on into a concrete wall.
+Both occupants suffered severe neck injuries and facial lacerations.
 Since Mary was speeding and failed to keep a proper lookout, the injured occupants are going to be entitled to compensation.What Kinds of Freeway Crashes Lead to Large Settlements?

 The first thing any victim of a serious accident wants to know is: Can I be compensated and if so, for how much?
 These are the right questions to be asking.
 The civil justice system can only do one thing for you: provide monetary compensation.
 Our job, quite bluntly, is to get you as much money as you can for the suffering you have endured.

 In answering the first question, a victim of an accident can normally only be compensated if the other driver was somehow at fault, whether negligent or reckless, in the operation of his vehicle.
 If the victim was also negligent or reckless, the doctrine of contributory negligence in Maryland prevents any recovery.